chao-ji/autograd/README.md

   <img src="g3doc/files/fig4.png" width="600">
   <br>
   <br>
-  Add up backpropped gradient tensors to compute the full gradient
+  Tensor "OpA:0" expects two backpropped gradient tensors ("dOpB:0" and "dOpC:0").
+The full gradient will be the sum of them.
 </p>

 The following is an example of computing gradients (and gradients or gradients) of a graph.
-First, the three blue circles represent the graph of three Ops, which simply computes the dot product of two tensors `A` and `B` of shape `[2, 3]` and `[3, 5]`, respectively.
-Second, the two pink circles represent the graph with additional Ops, computing the gradient of `C` with respect to `A`, i.e. `Grad(C, A)`.
+First, the three blue rectangles represent the graph of three Ops, which simply computes the dot product of two tensors `A` and `B` of shape `[2, 3]` and `[3, 5]`, respectively.
+Second, the two pink rectangles represent the graph with additional Ops, computing the gradient of `C` with respect to `A`, i.e. `Grad(C, A)`.
 Finally, we further add two Ops (yellow) to compute the gradient of `Grad(C, A)` withe respect to `B`, i.e. `Grad(Grad(C, A), B)`.

 <p align="center">
   <img src="g3doc/files/fig3.png" width="600">